Notice 18 Sep 2025 countervailing duties, tariff, business regulation, international trade, ceramic tile, supply chain, antidumping

 Learn More

-⚖️Preliminary Antidumping Duty Review for Forged Steel Blocks
+⚖️Preliminary Antidumping Duty Review for Steel Products from Belgium

-The U.S. Department of Commerce (Commerce) preliminarily determines that a producer/exporter sold forged steel fluid end blocks (FEBs) from Germany in the United States at less than normal value (NV) during the period of review (POR) January 1, 2023, through December 31, 2023.
-Interested parties are invited to comment on these preliminary results of review.
+The U.S. Department of Commerce (Commerce) preliminarily finds that certain carbon and alloy steel cut-to-length plate (CTL plate) from Belgium was sold at less than normal value (NV) during the period of review (POR) May 1, 2023, through April 30, 2024.
+Additionally, Commerce is rescinding this review in part, with respect to certain companies.
+We invite interested parties to comment on these preliminary results of review.

 Learn More